 The Fundamentals of Starting a Business

-With opens in a new window30.2 million small businessesopens PDF file and growing — starting and sustaining a business is a promising and rewarding pursuit for thousands of Americans nationwide.
-In fact, as a small business, you would be contributing to the opens in a new window99.9% of businessesopens PDF file that charge our national economy.
+With 31.7 million small businesses and growing — starting and sustaining a business is a promising and rewarding pursuit for thousands of Americans nationwide.
+In fact, as a small business, you would be contributing to the 99.9% of businesses that charge our national economy.

 We’ve put together some helpful tips to keep in mind as you begin exploring the possibilities of being a business owner.
 At the end of the day, starting a business will look different depending on your resources, your team, your vision, etc.